-Incorporating a symbolic ritual (or two) into your ceremony is a great way to personalize your big day.
-Even if you're familiar with some of the more common rituals, such as lighting a unity candle or breaking a piece of glass, you might not know the history behind them.
+Incorporating a symbolic ritual (or two) into your ceremony is a great way to personalize your wedding.
+Even if you're familiar with some of the more common wedding ceremony rituals, such as lighting a unity candle or breaking a piece of glass, you might not know the history behind them.

 Here are some of the most popular wedding ceremony rituals and their meanings.

 This tradition dates back to the 1800s and is believed to have origins in western African weddings and Wiccan communities.
 It became popular in the United States during the 1970s, after the publication of Alex Haley’s book “Roots.”
 Jumping the broom takes place at the very end of the wedding ceremony, after the officiant pronounces the couple as officially married.
 The newlyweds jump over a broomstick before the recessional to symbolize sweeping away their old lives and welcoming their new life together.